 On behalf of the Fédération Equestre Internationale, it is my pleasure to welcome you to La Coruña for another thrilling qualifier of the Longines FEI Jumping World CupTM Western European League 2022/2023.
 As this new season unfolds, we are witnessing some of the world’s finest sport horses and athletes showcase their talent as they chase precious FEI World CupTM points, aiming for the Final in Omaha (USA), 4-8 April 2023.

-The format of the FEI World CupTM series guarantees edge of your seat competitions whilst showcasing the fantastic bond between horse and human; and the trust, communication, hard work and patience involved.
+Twelve leagues, including the Western European League, make up the highly successful and global FEI World CupTM Jumping series which has been in existence since 1978.
+The format of the FEI World CupTM series guarantees edge of your seat competitions while displaying the fantastic bond between horses and people; the trust, the communication, the hard work and the patience required.
 It is this bond which enables impressive feats of athleticism to be achieved and the core around which the whole FEI community revolves.

 Ladies and Gentlemen,